Wind energy FAQs

 The greatest benefit of wind power is its contribution to reduction of carbon dioxide emissions from the power sector, which is the single largest anthropogenic contributor to the global climate change problem.

-In 2011 annual reductions in CO2 from existing wind power plant was about 350 million tonnes.
+In 2015 annual reductions in CO2 from existing wind power plant is about 500 million tonnes.
 Under the Global Wind Energy Outlook moderate scenario, this is expected to rise to 1.1 billion tonnes annually by 2020 and up to 2.5 billion tonnes per year by 2030.

-Wind energy is now present in 79 countries, with 24 countries having more than 1,000 megawatts installed.
-The top five markets in the world in 2012 were USA, China, Germany, India and the UK.
+Wind energy is now present in more than 80 countries, with 24 countries having more than 1,000 megawatts installed.
+The top five markets in the world in 2014 were China, Germany, USA, Brazil and India.

 In cumulative terms the top five markets are China, USA, Germany, Spain and India.